Winter storms can leave behind a thick layer of snow.

 Snowstorms are one type of winter storm.
 Blizzards are snowstorms with high winds, and lake effect storms are snowstorms that form near the Great Lakes.
 Ice storms can bring freezing rain or sleet as well as snow.
 Read below to learn more about the different kinds of winter storms.

 A storm where precipitation falls as snow is called a snowstorm.
 In the winter, most precipitation forms as snow within the clouds because temperatures at the top of the storm are cold enough to make snowflakes.
 Snowflakes are collections of frozen ice crystals that form as water vapor condenses into water droplets and freezes.
-These ice crystals stick together as they fall towards the ground, forming snowflakes.
-If the air temperature remains at or below 0℃ between the cloud and the ground, the precipitation will fall as snow.
-If the air near the ground is above freezing temperature, the precipitation will melt to form rain or freezing rain.
+These ice crystals stick together as they fall toward the ground, forming snowflakes.
+If the air temperature remains at or below 0℃ (32°F) between the cloud and the ground, the precipitation will fall as snow.
+If the air near the ground is above freezing, the precipitation will melt to form rain or freezing rain.

 A snowstorm where there is no accumulation beyond a light dusting of snow is called a snow flurry.
 A brief snowstorm with snow falling at varying intensity and some accumulation is called a snow shower.
 If the snow showers are accompanied by strong gusts of wind and accumulation of lots of snow, they are called snow squalls.
 A blizzard is considered a severe kind of snowstorm and is described in more detail below.